bowenleng/Contader/README.md

 <br>
 <br>
-Contader de Tausle Dufasedo means "the storage of a thousand thoughts" in my constructed language(conlang) and is shortened either as BdTD or just Boteleder.
+Contader de Tausle Dufasedo means "the storage of a thousand thoughts" in my constructed language(conlang) and is shortened either as CdTD or just Contader.
 This is a library of code I created intended to solve math problems and simplify my other projects.